eclipse-hono/hono-extras/device-communication/README.md

 ### Migrations

-When Applications starts tables will be created by the DatabaseSchemaCreator service.
+When Application starts, tables will be created by the DatabaseSchemaCreator service.

-### Running postgresSQL container local
+### Running PostgreSQL container locally

-For running the PostgresSQL Database local with docker run:
+For running the PostgreSQL Database locally with docker, run:

 ``````